robzr/bearDropper/README.md

  - lots of input validation for paranoid prevention of injection attacks

 **TBD**
+ - fix init script
  - make whitelisting functional
- - procd init script
+ - package!
- - opkg, incorporate to makefile
  - native CIDR processing for better whitelisting/banning (/24 based bans?)
  - possibly add (optional) ipset support instead of chain based ?
- - support for a file based syslog
+ - support for a file based syslog (would anyone use this)
- - more pipeline optimization to reduce running memory
  - ipv6

 Also see the sister project sub2rbl for RBL based banning: https://github.com/robzr/sub2rbl